 The information below is important.
 Please take a few minutes to read it over.

 The fee billing period is for one-term with a fee invoice being issued to full-time students prior to the start of each term.
-The fee invoice will indicate the billing period, the deposit due date if applicable, the full tuition fees for the program and the balance of fees due date.
+The fee invoice will indicate the billing period, the non-refundable deposit due date, the full tuition fees for the program and the balance of fees due date.

 We encourage you to make your required deposit promptly to secure your spot in the program and to pay your balance of fees by the due date to avoid late fees.

 Students must be prepared to make their deposit from their own resources.
 Financial assistance through the Ontario Student Assistance Program (OSAP) is intended to supplement a student's financial situation after registration.
 Students must meet all payment and academic requirements to be permitted to register in the current and subsequent term.

 Fees may be paid through:

 - all major financial institutions using online or telephone banking,

 - at the Office of the Registrar (by Interac, by cheque or money order payable to Fanshawe College or by Visa or MasterCard),

 - online by Visa or MasterCard using Fanshawe's WebAdvisor make a payment process at WebAdvisor.

 - Postdated cheques are not accepted.